MCFpy/mcf/docs/intro_3.md

 # Getting involved

 The MCF package mirrors research endeavors at the [SEW](https://sew.unisg.ch/de/lehrstuehle/empirische-wirtschaftsforschung/team) in the realm of causal machine learning.
-You can follow our [Lab](https://www.researchgate.net/lab/Michael-Lechner-Lab).
+You can follow our [Lab](https://www.researchgate.net/lab/Michael-Lechner-Lab) on ResearchGate.

 Here’s a list of tips for getting involved with the MCF: